yizeng/grandmas-recipes/README.md

 ## Problem

-Grandma wants to store all of her family recipes, but keeps losing her old recipe book.
+Grandma wants to store all of her family recipes but keeps losing her old recipe book.
 We're bringing grandma into the digital age by building her a web app where she can keep her recipes on the web!

 ## Solution